Cbot-XRPL/URI-Token-Remit/README.md

 ## NFT Metadata and Roytlies

-I propose everyone include there roytlie amount in out NFT metadata.
-We can then write a hook that on URI token purchase, the metadata is read, fee paid, and NFt transfer finished.
-If you have the hook installed it could also block anyout going TX to non royties hook accounts.
-This would allow for a consistant hook to be install on all nft users account.
-This proposed roytie standard would be compadible with URI Token Remit hook.
+This hook is compliant with the Royties and brokerage standard XLS-53d standard.
+Setting a broker hook will push your NFT offers through a broker and ensure your royties are paid.
+Beware a broker controls the trade of your asset and may charge fees.

 ## Collaberation

 I want to see this hook used and upgraded.
+We are offering advice on Hook install and in some cases building a custom impelentation of this hook.
 If you would like to register assets for sale at a Xahau address reach out to Cody on X @Cbot_XRPL.
-We are offering advice on Hook install and in some cases building a custom impelentation of this hook.

 ## Disclainmer